 11. A special activity with her kids.

 Single moms may like to just have a day to hang out with their littlest loves, so a family friendly date may be just the ticket.
 Consider giving a gift card to a local bowling alley or an interactive museum.
-An indoor laser tag arena would be a great idea for active families.

 12. Tickets to a show.